Garrett Hampson Player Props: Marlins vs. Braves

 Garrett Hampson At The Plate

-- Hampson is hitting .267 with six doubles, a home run and two walks.
+- Hampson is batting .265 with six doubles, a home run and two walks.

+- Hampson will look to extend his four-game hitting streak.
+He's batting .385 in his last games.

-- He has homered in one of 18 games, and in 2% of his plate appearances.
+- He has hit a home run in one of 19 games, and in 1.9% of his plate appearances.

-- In four games this season, Hampson has picked up an RBI, with more than one RBI once.
+- Hampson has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored in eight games this year (44.4%), but has had no multi-run games.
+- He has scored in eight games this season (42.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.